LeonRichardsonDS/IJC437-Project/README.md

 # IJC437-Project
 **The first piece of coursework I completed on my MSc Data Science.**

-The project investigated differences in economic performance within Yorkshire and the Humber, using data on the number of enteprises (businesses) and employees from 2009-2022.
+The project investigated differences in economic performance across 21 areas in Yorkshire and the Humber, using data on the number of enteprises (businesses) and employees from 2009-2022.

 The performance of 21 areas was compared and modelled.